juzoff/Sentiment-Analysis-for-Mental-Health-w-Deep-Learning/README.md

     Sentiment Analysis for Mental Health - Barcharts.PDF
 ### 3.1: Function to search for a word in a particular status and return the count of occurrences
 ### 3.2: Function to search for the location of a word in a particular status
-### 3.3: Function to calculate Cosine Similarity between 2 inputted sentences
+### 3.3: Function to calculate cosine similarity between 2 inputted sentences

 ## > FILES:
     Sentiment Analysis for Mental Health - Word Clouds.Rmd